NanoComp/meep/doc/docs/FAQ.md

 ### Is it possible to specify the boundary conditions independently?

 Yes.
-You can use the [`set_boundary`](Python_User_Interface.md#field-computations) routine to specify different boundary conditions (`Metallic`, `Magnetic`, `Periodic`, or `None`) on different sides of the cell (`High` for positive or `Low` for negative directions).
-The default boundary condition is perfect electric conductor (i.e., `Metallic` or zero electric field).
+You can use the [`set_boundary`](Python_User_Interface.md#field-computations) routine to specify different boundary conditions (`Metallic`, `Magnetic`) on different sides of the cell (`High` for positive or `Low` for negative directions).
+The default boundary condition is perfect electric conductor (i.e., `Metallic` or zero electric field), unless you specified a `k_point` in which case the default is Bloch-periodic.
 Note that PML is *not* a boundary condition.
 It is an artificial absorbing material placed adjacent to the boundaries.
 The boundary condition is essentially irrelevant to the operation of the PML.

 ### Can Meep model electrostatic effects?